NACHAMMAI-SN/Terrain-Visualization-and-Gradient-Analysis-in-MATLAB/README.md

-# Terrain-Visualization-and-Gradient-Analysis-in-MATLAB
+Terrain Visualization and Gradient Analysis in MATLAB:
 Explore mountainous terrains visually and analytically with MATLAB.
-This project generates realistic landscapes
+This project generates realistic landscapes, computes gradient vectors to reveal terrain steepness, and overlays them on contour plots for clear visualization.
+Perfect for geologists, GIS analysts, and environmental scientists needing to comprehend and present complex terrain data effectively.